RedisLabs/redislabs-docs/content/rv/administration/configuration/_index.md

 ---
-Title: Configuring RV Resources
+Title: Configuring Redis Cloud Pro Resources
 description:
 weight: 30
 alwaysopen: false
 categories: ["RV"]
 ---
-While there is very little configuration of Redis Enterprise VPC required, there are some things that you can and may want to do to tailor your database to your use case.
+While there is very little configuration of Redis Cloud Pro required, there are some things that you can and may want to do to tailor your database to your use case.